flattiverse/connector-csharp/MAPEDITORS.md

 - `Team` must not be spectators
 - `SequenceNumber` defaults to `0` if omitted; `QueryUnitXml(...)` writes it back explicitly
 - `SequenceNumber` must be in `[0; 65535]`
+- `Achievement` is omitted when empty or whitespace-only
 - `Vector` children are optional
 - `Orbit` and `Vector` child elements are allowed
 - `Vector` child elements must not contain nested elements